meedan/lapis-example/README.md

 * Create an API key: `rake lapis:api_keys:create`
 * Start the server: `rails s`
 * Go to `http://localhost:3000/api` and use the API key you created
+* You can also start the application on Docker by running `./docker/run.sh` (it will run on port 80 and your local hostname) - you first need to create an API key after entering the container (`./docker/shell.sh`)

 Other applications can communicate with this service (and test this communication) using [lapis-example-client](https://github.com/meedan/lapis-example-client), which is a gem generated automatically with `rake lapis:build_client_gem`, a rake task provided by Lapis.